 MinIO is open source.
 It can be run locally.
-This makes it ideal for certain dev use cases, air gapped, and the ultimate form of customization.
-Basically MinIO carries over the same cloud concepts, like buckets and tiers, into your own hardware.
+This makes it ideal for certain dev use cases, air gapped, and highly customizable.
+MinIO carries over the same cloud concepts, like buckets and tiers, into your own hardware.

 See Download MinIO.